wadester/emacs_cfg/README.md

 ========

-This repository contains configuration files I have used since the early 1990s for the Emacs editor.
-It maps the PC function (F) keys and adds features including language-specific highlighting.
-The mappings are loosely based on Brief editor (very old).
+This repository contains configuration files I have used since the early 1990s for both Emacs and XEmacs.
+These lisp files map the PC function (F) keys and add features including language-specific highlighting.
+Note that the mappings are loosely based on the Brief editor (very old).

 Installation: